Kam Phung

 Kam is the recipient of multiple prestigious awards from international and national institutions, including the “Best Social Issues in Management Paper” and “Best Business Ethics Paper” awards at the Academy of Management.
 He has also earned several awards from the Social Sciences and Humanities Research Council of Canada (SSHRC), including a Vanier Canada Graduate Scholarship – the most-prized doctoral scholarship offered by the Government of Canada – and a SSHRC Postdoctoral Research Fellowship, and was also named a Top 25 Finalist in the SSHRC Storytellers research communications challenge.
 His research has also been recognized as “Business School Research with Social Impact - Top 100” by the Financial Times and has been funded my national research organizations such as Mitacs and SSHRC.

-Prior to joining Simon Fraser University, Kam was a Postdoctoral Research Fellow at the University of Cambridge’s Judge Business School, Visiting Researcher at University of British Columbia’s Sauder School of Business, and Instructor at York University’s Schulich School of Business.
+Prior to joining Simon Fraser University, Kam was a Postdoctoral Research Fellow at the University of Cambridge’s Judge Business School, Visiting Researcher at University of British Columbia’s Sauder School of Business, and Sessional Instructor at York University’s Schulich School of Business.
 Beyond academia, his professional experiences have spanned multiple social and environmental tech start-ups and a range of socio-economic development and sustainability focused consultancies and not-profits.
 Kam's understanding of the world and business has also been greatly shaped by his exposure to a diversity of ideas, practices, and ways of being whilst living in a range of rural and urban places in Africa, Asia, Europe, and North America.

 Kam grew up on the unceded traditional territories of the Syilx Okanagan and Secwépemc First Nations within the province that we know today as British Columbia, Canada.
-He is forever grateful to the original caretakers of the Lands on which he and his family have had the privilege to live, work, learn, and play as uninvited guests.
+He is forever grateful to the original caretakers of the Lands on which he and his family have had the privilege to live, work, and play as uninvited guests.

 Research Interests